mlzzi/art-space-app/README.md

 Users should be able to:

-- Click on the buttons and select the correct layout: vertical, horizontal or grid
+- Click on the buttons and navigate between screens of each art peace.
-- Navigate through the layouts scrolling the screen and visualizing the images and descriptions of the items

 ### Screenshot